UncleGene/concur/rency/notes.md

 ----

+Here is our MySQL-specific wrapper
 - We have a second rescue block in our method
-- Where we have to looks inside the message to see whether to retry or rethrow the exception
+- Where we have to look inside the message to see whether to retry or rethrow the exception (as our statement may really be invalid)
-- Finally we get a hack that works fine on both Postgres and Mysql
+- Finally we get this working!

 ----